Japan City Guides: Ise Shima - Ise Jingu, Toba

 Ise is easily reached by Kintetsu Railway from Osaka (2 hours from Namba), Nagoya (1 hour, 20 mins by tokkyu) and Kyoto (2 hours, 10 mins).
 The Kintetsu stations in Ise are Uji-Yamada and Ise-shi.
 It is possible to take a JR train from both Osaka and Kyoto to Ise but the journey involves multiple changes.
 The JR station in Ise is Ise-shi, which is shared with Kintetsu.

 Geku is a short walk straight ahead from Ise Station.
 Take buses #51 or #55 from either Ise Station or from outside the entrance of Geku to Naiku (about 30 mins).

 Oya Taxis Tel: 0596 36 0012

-Toba, though a very commercialized resort, unfairly gets a bit of a bad rap in certain Japan guide books but is a pleasant and interesting place to unwind in winter or summer.
+Toba, though a very commercialized resort on the Mie coast, unfairly gets a bit of a bad rap in certain Japan guide books but is a pleasant and interesting place to unwind in winter or summer.

 Mikimoto's life and work is celebrated on Mikimoto Pearl Island (Tel: 0599 25 2028; Admission 1,500 yen), where you can see a statue of the great man, a pearl museum, the Kokichi Mikimoto Memorial Hall, women pearl divers (ama) in action and an exquisite collection of pearl jewelry including elaborate crowns and necklaces.